ethical-haquer/Galaxy-Flasher/README.md

   <summary>Prerequisites</summary>

   - flatpak - Go [here](https://www.flatpak.org/setup/), select your distro, and follow the directions to install flatpak.
-  - flatpak-builder - "...[flatpak-builder] is usually available from the same repository as the flatpak package (e.g. use apt or dnf).
-You can also install it as a flatpak with `flatpak install flathub org.flatpak.Builder`". (quote from [here](https://docs.flatpak.org/en/latest/first-build.html))
+  - flatpak-builder - According to [here](https://docs.flatpak.org/en/latest/first-build.html): "...[flatpak-builder] is usually available from the same repository as the flatpak package (e.g. use apt or dnf).
+You can also install it as a flatpak with `flatpak install flathub org.flatpak.Builder`".
   </details>
   </p>